w3c/vc-test-suite/README.md

 1. `npm install`
 2. `cp config.json.example config.json`
-3. Modify `config.json` for your run.
+3. Modify `config.json` for your run (be sure to remove all comments)
 4. `npm test`

 ### Troubleshooting the Test Suite